Hiking in Bako National Park and Eating in Kuching – the best of Malaysian Borneo

 Teluk Pako beach, where many Proboscis Monkeys come out at sunset

-Males are particularly funny, with this huge nose, curious facial expressions and long, thin pendulous penis.
+Males are particularly funny, with this huge nose, curious facial expressions, and long, thin pendulous penis.

 We got very lucky since many people never get to see them, we are told that sunset is the right moment, the air is cooler and monkeys go out to feed.

-We get back to the park headquarter and eat in the local canteen, food is not so good and expansive for Malaysian standards.
+We get back to the park headquarters and eat in the local canteen, food is not so good and expansive for Malaysian standards.
 In the evening we go for a little walk on one of the wooden walkways near the HQ, It’s pitch dark and the jungle is full of creepy sounds, we proceed maybe one km but we already met several forks, afraid of getting lost in the heart of darkness we cowardly go back to our room.

 Pandan Besar